Tetrabyte/SecureSend/Configuration.md

 # How to Configure the Application

-Password Pusher uses a centralized configuration that is stored in [config/settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml).
+Tbyte Secure Send uses a centralized configuration that is stored in [config/settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml).
 This file contains all of the settings that is configurable for the application.

 There are two ways to modify the settings in this file: